oscarlai1998/tp/docs/DeveloperGuide.md

 Exception   | Description
 --------|-------------------|
+AddSelfToPrereqException |This exception is thrown when user updates a module's list of prerequisites to includethe module itself.
+DataFileNotFoundException | The exception is thrown if module data file is not found.
-ExistingModuleException | The exception is thrown if the module code input already exists.             | IncorrectParameterCountException | The exception is thrown if the parameters given is incorrect.
+ExistingModuleException | The exception is thrown if the module code input already exists.             | IllegalParametersException | The exception is thrown if the parameter includes any parameters not allowed in the command.
+IncorrectParameterCountException | The exception is thrown if the parameters given is incorrect.
 InputNotNumberException | The exception is thrown if input is not an integer.
 InvalidCommandException | The exception is thrown if the command input was invalid.
 InvalidListTypeException | Exception is thrown if list command is not followed by: all, incomplete and complete.
+InvalidModularCreditException | Exception is thrown if modular credit input is negative.
 InvalidModuleGradeException | The exception is thrown if module grade input is invalid.
 InvalidModuleTypeException | The exception is thrown if the module type input is invalid.
 LoadModuleFailException | The exception is thrown if module cannot be loaded properly.
-ModulularCreditExceedsLimitException | The exception is thrown if the module limit is reached.
+MarkCompletedModuleException | The exception is thrown if module is already marked completed.
+ModifiedStoragefileException |  The exception is thrown if the json file has been modified (when credits > 32 or credits < 0).
 ModuleNotCompleteException | The exception is thrown if the module being updated (on grade) has not been completed.
 ModuleNotFoundException | The exception is thrown if the module cannot be matched.
 PrerequisiteNotFoundException | The exception is thrown if the pre-requisite module cannot be matched.